Uncertainty-Aware Gradient Stabilization for Small Object Detection: Experiments

-In the following experiments, we show that C-BBL leads to consistent performance increase when applied on baseline detectors and explore the best-performed structure of C-BBL by ablating and tuning its parts.
-We set Faster R-CNN with ResNet-50~\cite{he2016deep} as the baseline and perform all tests on VisDrone validation.
+In the following experiments, we demonstrate that UGS leads to consistent performance increment when applied on baseline detectors and explore the best-performing structure by ablating and tuning each component.
+We use Faster R-CNN~\cite{ren2015faster} with ResNet-50~\cite{he2016deep} as the baseline and conduct all tests on the VisDrone {\tt val} dataset~\cite{zhu2018visdrone}.

-{\bf Label Quantization and Localization Loss.} Label quantization allows us to apply the CE and UM loss in C-BBL, which derives confidence-driven learning.
-According to Tab.~\ref{ablation}, the CE loss achieves $22.1$ mAP when applied on both RPN and R-CNN, $+0.9$ mAP compared to L1 loss and $+0.6$ mAP compared to Smooth-L1 loss, converging to better solution than conventional regression methods.
-UM loss further increase the detection performance to $22.7$ mAP, validating the effectiveness of uncertainty modeling using entropy.
-We show in Figure.~\ref{result_gradient} that C-BBL alleviates the gradient distortion problem as gradients of small object become less salient in epoch 12, compared to L1 loss.

-{\bf C-BBL Structure Analysis.} We apply the CE loss to both stages in Faster R-CNN and show stage-wise ablation performance.
-As shown in Tab.~\ref{ablation}, C-BBL brings +0.4\% mAP and +0.5\% AP$_{s}$ to the Region Proposal Network (RPN) and +0.6\% mAP and +0.4\% AP$_{s}$ to the R-CNN stage and similar results combined, which is set as the default in C-BBL.
-We investigate the effect of different grid number $n$ in both stags in Tab.~\ref{n}.
-Results demonstrate that C-BBL is not sensitive to the choice of discrete grid number $n$ in both stages.
-The consistent improvement in both stages indicates C-BBL's generalization ability to both the dense prediction (RPN) and fine-tuning (R-CNN) localization scenario, demonstrating its prospects to various detection frameworks.

-{\bf Interval Non-uniform (IN) Labels and Restoration.} As shown in Tab.~\ref{ablation}, utilizing interval non-uniform (IN) labels brings the optimal results of C-BBL and enlarge the margin to +1.4\% mAP and +1.3\% AP$_{s}$, which shows that the non-uniform design is essential in label quantization and can further improve the performance compared to uniform quantization.
-We compare two methods for continuous label restoration: weight averaging the top-2 labels versus using with the full-band expectation under different grid numbers.
-Displayed in Tab.~\ref{label-restoration}, full-band expectation shows consistent superiority in all configurations, highlighting the importance of numerical stability for small objects, which are sensitive to IoU.